nishant-2908/face-recognition-linux/README.md

 # face-recognition-linux
-This repository contains the project for the face detection and face recognition in Linux or MacOS
+This repository contains the Project for the Face Detection and Face Recognition in Linux or MacOS Python Version: 3.11 or above